 We checked in with them recently to learn about their plans for young Leo, now 16 and on the verge of entering adulthood.
 “He’s six feet tall and weighs 220 pounds!” exclaimed Ed proudly.
 “Still not a week goes by when Leo doesn’t surprise us with what he’s able to do.”

 A 10th grader at a special education high school, Leo’s school life is stable.
 He attends classes with a small group of students who also receive special education services.
 They’ve been together since elementary school, know each other well, and are comfortable around each other.
 This familiarity with his peers has helped Leo, who is still non-verbal and according to Ed, is nevertheless quite effective at communicating without words by using gestures and facial expressions.
-“Somewhere along the line, this child will learn to speak,” insisted Ed, “and when he does, I will be the first to yell out [with joy] at the top of my lungs!”
+“Somewhere along the line, this child will learn to speak,” insisted Ed, “and when he does, I will be the first to yell out at the top of my lungs!”
 For now, he’s happy to know that Leo, a sensitive child, can express himself as needed.

 Leo is also developing his independence in small steps.
 He can shower and dress himself with limited help, but in most tasks still requires assistance.
 After church one afternoon, Leo surprised his dads by removing ingredients from the refrigerator, one at a time – lettuce, cold cuts, cheese, mayo – and making himself a sandwich.
 He then tapped Kevin on the shoulder to warm it up.